Carl Jung: University studies and early career

-For six years, Jung and Freud cooperated in their work.
-In 1912, however, Jung published Psychology of the Unconscious, which manifested the developing theoretical divergence between the two.
-Consequently, their personal and professional relationship fractured—each stating the other could not admit he could be wrong.
-After the culminating break in 1913, Jung went through a difficult and pivotal psychological transformation, exacerbated by the outbreak of the First World War.
-Henri Ellenberger called Jung's intense experience a "creative illness" and compared it favorably to Freud's own period of what he called neurasthenia and hysteria.

 Marriage

 Emma Jung in 1911.
 She assisted her husband in his early research before becoming a psychoanalyst and author.

 In 1903, Jung married Emma Rauschenbach (1882–1955), seven years his junior and the elder daughter of a wealthy industrialist in eastern Switzerland, Johannes Rauschenbach-Schenck.
-Rauschenbach was the owner, among other concerns, of IWC Schaffhausen—the International Watch Company, manufacturer of luxury time-pieces.
+Johannes was the owner of IWC Schaffhausen—the International Watch Company, manufacturer of luxury time-pieces.
 Upon his death in 1905, his two daughters and their husbands became owners of the business.
 Jung's brother-in-law—Ernst Homberger—became the principal proprietor, but the Jungs remained shareholders in a thriving business that ensured the family's financial security for decades.

-Emma Jung, whose education had been limited, showed considerable ability and interest in her husband's research and threw herself into studies and acted as his assistant at Burghölzli.
-She eventually became a noted psychoanalyst in her own right.
+Emma Jung, whose education had been limited, showed considerable ability and interest in her husband's research.
+She threw herself into psychological studies and acted as his assistant at Burghölzli.
+She eventually became a noted psychoanalyst in her own right and lectured at the Jungian Institute in Zürich.

+Carl and Emma Jung first lived together in a flat at Burghölzli, and then, in 1908, they moved to a house that they designed and built beside the lake at Küstnacht, where they lived for the rest of their lives.
 The marriage lasted until Emma died in 1955.
-He had five children:
+They had five children: